What is a transparent proxy?

 What is the use of a transparent proxy?

 Transparent proxies are implemented for various reasons.
-As mentioned above, large organizations often use them, but Internet Service Providers (ISPs) also often use transparent proxies to reduce bandwidth usage by employing the caching functions.
+As mentioned above, large organizations often use them, but Internet Service Providers (ISPs) also often use transparent proxies to reduce bandwidth usage by employing caching functions.
 There are many other scenarios where organizations use transparent proxies as useful tools.

 - They don’t want clients to know their Web requests go through a proxy.